Balance of payments, UK: January to March 2025

 Trade is measured through both exports and imports of goods and services.
 Data are supplied by over 30 sources, including several administrative sources, with HMRC being the largest for trade in goods.
 ITIS, conducted by the ONS, is the largest single data source for trade in services.

-Production of estimates from the FDI survey was temporarily paused at the end of 2023, because of previous challenges in processing FDI survey data.
-This pause allows us to review and revise procedures so that we can safeguard timely and quality FDI estimates in the future.
+Production of estimates from the FDI Survey was temporarily paused at the end of 2023, because of previous challenges in processing FDI survey data.
+This pause has allowed us to review and revise procedures so that we can safeguard timely and quality FDI estimates in the future.
+We have now returned to full processing of survey data starting with historical time periods.

 Changes affecting UK trade statistics

-HMRC implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
-We have adjusted our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
-However, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.
+Since the UK left the EU on 31 January 2020, the arrangements for how the UK trades with the EU changed.
+HM Revenue and Customs (HMRC) implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
+We have made adjustments to our estimates of goods imports from the EU in 2021 and 2022 to account for these changes, however, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
-More detail is provided in our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article.
+Our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article provides more detail.

 Quality and methodology